nestybox/sysbox-ee/README.md

 The [K8s.io KinD](https://kind.sigs.k8s.io) project produces a CLI tool called "kind" that enables deployment of Kubernetes clusters inside Docker containers.

+It's an excellent tool that makes deployment of K8s cluster in containers fast & easy.

 When used with the Sysbox container runtime, the capabilities of the "kind" tool are enhanced:

--   The containerized K8s clusters consume **significantly** less host storage (70% reduction for a 10-node cluster!).
+-   The containerized K8s clusters consume ***significantly less host storage** (70% reduction for a 10-node cluster!).

--   The cluster is much more secure (does not require risky privileged containers).
+-   The cluster is much more **secure** (does not require risky privileged containers).

--   You can use Sysbox to easily embed inner pod images into the K8s nodes.
+-   You can use Sysbox to **easily** embed inner pod images into the K8s nodes.

 Moreover, with Sysbox, you can easily create a containerized K8s cluster without using the K8s.io kind tool, by using very simple Docker images and Docker run